 - Run fewer concurrent event sessions.

-- Through your CREATE and ALTER statements for event sessions, reduce the amount of memory you specify on the MAX_MEMORY clause.
+ALTERstatements for event sessions, reduce the amount of memory you specify in the

-There is a cap on number of started XEvent sessions in Azure SQL Database:
+There's a limit on the number of started event sessions in Azure SQL Database:

-- In a single Azure SQL Database, the limit is 100.
+- In a single database, the limit is 100.

 - In an elastic pool, the limit is 100 database-scoped sessions per pool.

-In dense elastic pools, starting a new extended event session may fail due to memory constraints even when the total number of started sessions is below 100.
+In dense elastic pools, starting a new extended event session might fail due to memory constraints even when the total number of started sessions is below 100.